 The Longy School of Music –

-The Longy School of Music was founded in 1915, by George Longy, a French-born oboist, who joined the Boston Symphony Orchestra in 1898.
+The Longy School of Music of Bard College was founded in 1915, by George Longy, a French-born oboist, who joined the Boston Symphony Orchestra in 1898.
 Originally located in Boston, the school moved to Cambridge in 1930.